Conjectures on union-closed families of sets: 3. A strengthening of Conjecture 1.1

-Before presenting the second strengthening of Conjecture 1.1, we discuss a theorem of Reimer in the context of an important property of union-closed families. $log(x)$ and $ln(x)$ denote the binary logarithm and natural logarithm of a positive real number $x$, respectively.
+Before presenting the strengthening of Conjecture 1.1, we discuss a theorem of Reimer in the context of an important characteristic of union-closed families.
+The binary logarithm and natural logarithm of a positive real number $x$ are denoted by $\log(x)$ and $\ln(x)$, respectively.